 3.1 Simplified Process – Radial Distribution Circuit

-This process is for Interconnecting Customers using Listed single-phase inverter-based Facilities with power ratings of 15 kW or less at locations receiving single-phase secondary service from a single-phase transformer, or using Listed three-phase inverter-based Facilities with power ratings of 25 kW or less at locations receiving three-phase secondary service from a three-phase transformer configuration, and requesting an interconnection on radial EPSs where the aggregate generating Facility capacity is less than 15% of feeder/circuit annual peak load and, if available, line segment.
-This is the fastest and least costly interconnection path.
+This section governs the use of the simplified process to interconnect a Facility on a radial distribution circuit.
+To qualify for the simplified process, a Facility must use a Listed inverter, and:

+For interconnection on a single-phase secondary service from a single-phase transformer, the Facility’s Export Capacity may not exceed of 15 kW and its Nameplate Rating may not exceed 30 kW.

+For interconnection on a three-phase secondary service from a three-phase transformer, the Facility’s Export Capacity may not exceed of 25 kW and its Nameplate Rating may not exceed 50 kW.

 The Simplified Process for Radial Distribution Circuits is as follows: